darkplace-dr/Dark-Place/libraries/music2/README.md

 # Music2

-Kristal library that provides controllable looping for your funny Deltarune musics
+Kristal library that allow your funny Deltarune-style musics to have a intro before the loop

+That said, if you aim for authenticity, I still suggest using start-to-end looping like Deltarune

 ## Usage